cdeljunco/gpcca/MODIFICATIONS-README.txt

 	good: [ k1 k2 k3 k4 ]
 	bad:  [k1 k2 k3] or [ k1 k2 k3] etc

-The workflow for running G-PCCA that I have set up is as follows:
+In addition, I've written some batch file and bash scripts to facilitate running the code on midway.
+The workflow for running G-PCCA on midway that I have set up is as follows:

-- Put the count matrices to be analyzed in the folder ~/G-PCCA/Count_Matrices
+- Put the count matrices to be analyzed in the folder ~/G-PCCA/Count_Matrices.
+COUNT MATRICES MUST HAVE .TXT EXTENSION
 - Symlink to this folder (~/G-PCCA) in the scratch folder (~/scratch/G-PCCA)
+	- NOTE ON THIS: creating the results files in a symlinked folder has weird behavior.
+It may be better to just copy the code and count matrices to wherever it needs to be run (scratch) and then copy the results to a long term storage location.
 - Modify run_both_steps_sbatch.sh with the appropriate parameters for the name of the count matrix and k values for each step of the analysis
 - Running run_both_steps_sbatch.sh will write sbatch files for each set of parameters and submit jobs for step 1 and step 2.
 It makes sure that step 1 has successfully completed before running step 2.
 Right now step 2 will still run if step 1 fails, but it will also fail promptly.
-This will hopefully be updated so that the step 2 job gets cancelled if step 1 fails.
+A to-do item is to modify this so that the step 2 job gets cancelled if step 1 fails.